craftcms/docs/docs/5.x/system/user-management.md

 - `loginUrl` — Defined by <config5:loginPath>.
 Used to build a link to the central login page, and where users will be redirected when requesting a protected resource.
 - `logoutUrl` — Defined by <config5:logoutPath>.
 Used to build a link that immediately logs the user out.
 - `setPasswordUrl` — Defined by <config5:setPasswordRequestPath>.
 Used to build a link to a central page where users can request their password be reset.
-An link is sent to the user’s email address (based on the <config5:setPasswordPath> setting) with `id` and `code` query parameters.
+A link is sent to the user’s email address (based on the <config5:setPasswordPath> setting) with `id` and `code` query parameters.

 Other URLs are generated when activating accounts or resetting passwords, and are not available for direct use in templates.